-A practical therapy needs to be taught in a practical way.
+A practical therapy needs to be taught on a practical course.
 Lectures, role playing and handouts are all useful, but the witnessing of real treatment of genuine patients suffering actual symptoms or issues is an unparalleled learning method.

 The tutors’ initial contact with the volunteer patients is at the same time as the students – on the first weekend of the training course.
 Just as eventually in your own practice therefore, the first meeting and consultation is with a complete stranger.